 5. Ancient Welsh Law Protected Them

-Ancient Welsh law called for severe penalties to anyone who harmed or stole the Cardigan Welsh Corgi, because his talents could help determine his family's economic status.
+Ancient Welsh law called for severe penalties to anyone who harmed or stole the Cardigan Welsh Corgi, because their talents could help determine their family’s economic status.

 6. Their Ears Are Amazing

-Not only are the Cardigan's big ears adorable, but they are also extremely useful.
-They have incredibly acute hearing that can distinguish between familiar sounds and strange noises, making the Cardigan Welsh Corgi a great watchdog.
+Not only are the Cardigan’s big ears adorable, but they are also extremely useful.
+Cardigan Welsh Corgis have incredibly acute hearing that can distinguish between familiar sounds and strange noises, making the breed a great watchdog.
 They also have used their hearing to roll out of the way from an approaching kick from a cow.

 7. They Have Had Three Different Group Designations